kleinmann-orm/kleinmann-orm/docs/fields.rst

     from enum import Enum
     from typing import Type

-    from tortoise import ConfigurationError
+    from kleinmann import ConfigurationError
-    from tortoise.fields import CharField
+    from kleinmann.fields import CharField

     class EnumField(CharField):